Adam-Gladstone/Adam-Gladstone.github.io/_posts/r-projects/2024-11-11-Python in Excel via Reticulate.md

 ---

 ### Introduction
-This post describes a particular use-case for Python in Excel and how it was solved using the R package Reticulate 1.39.0 (https://cran.r-project.org/web/packages/reticulate/index.html) along with the ExcelRAddIn (https://github.com/Adam-Gladstone/Office365AddIns).
+This post describes a particular use-case for Python in Excel and how it was solved using the R package [Reticulate 1.39.0](https://cran.r-project.org/web/packages/reticulate/index.html) along with the [ExcelRAddIn](https://github.com/Adam-Gladstone/Office365AddIns).

 A while back I read an interesting post on LinkedIn that identified a number of criteria that might be useful when selecting stocks for a portfolio.
 The specific criteria are:
 - Trailing PE < 25